keldri/meta/README.md

   Yes, this is continuous and automated.

 * **Do you have a bug database?**
-  Yes, we track bugs in Trello and have a dedicated squad for critical bugfixes and code cleanup.
+  Yes, we track bugs in Trello and have team members dedicated to critical bugfixes and code cleanup.

 * **Do you fix bugs before writing new code?**
   Yes, in most cases.

 * **Do you have an up-to-date schedule?**
   Yes.
-Our squads have clear near-term goals.
+Every quarter we update our company and team OKRs to match our current business needs.

 * **Do you have a spec?**
   Yes.
 We also have relevant stakeholders actively working with us.